robphilipp/stream-charts/README.md

 Although still under development, there are two charts available:

-1. A neuron raster chart, and a
+1. a neuron raster chart, and a
 2. scatter chart.

 Over time, I'll add additional chart types.
 In the meantime, I welcome any contributions to create new chart types (bar, gauges, etc).

-Both charts provide

-1. A tracker that shows the current time of the mouse position
-2. A tooltip that gives information about the current datum
-3. A magnifier that zooms in on the data giving a more detailed look.
-4. A regular expression filter to remove time-series whose names don't match.
-5. Themeable properties to change the look of the plots.
+Stream charts:
+1. are composable react components
+2. are able to plot static data as well as streamed, live data
+3. are themeable using your current theme provider of choice
+4. can use up to two x-axes and up to two y-axes, which can represent different time scales
+5. are filterable in real-time using regular expressions on the series names
-6. Zooming and panning.
+6. have tooltips and trackers
+7. can drop data based on a time-to-live (ttl)
+8. allow panning and zooming
+9. can be used with a cadence

+All these capabilities are on display in the [example project](https://github.com/robphilipp/stream-charts-examples)

 Please see [change history](changes.md) for a history of changes.